Dominique Le Gendre

-Dominique Le Gendre (born 16 September 1960 in Trinidad and Tobago) is a music composer based in London.
+Dominique Le Gendre (born 16 September 1960 in Trinidad and Tobago) is a music composer based in London, England.
 Le Gendre is a former associate of the Royal Opera House and received an opera commission.
-She has also provided music for the Shakespeare Globe Theatre, Talawa Theatre Company, Theatre of Black Women, among other places.
+She has also provided music for the Shakespeare Globe Theatre, Talawa Theatre Company, and the Theatre of Black Women, among other places.
 She provided the music for an opera with words by Seamus Heaney.